Working Papers

 Work in Progress

-• “Inference on time-varying impulse responses in high dimensional state-dependent VAR”
+• “Estimation and inference on time-varying impulse responses in high dimensional state-dependent VAR” with Rosnel Sessinou (Erasmus University Rotterdam)

 • “Generic identification and practical specification for multivariate time series”